redhat-openstack/infrared/docs/source/tempest.rst

     Default value is ``HEAD``.

 * ``--deployer-input-file``: The deployer input file to use for Tempest configuration.
      The absolute and relative paths to the file are supported.
-When this option is not provided InfraRed will try to use the `deployer-input-file.conf` file from active workspace folder.
+When this option is not provided `infrared` will try to use the `deployer-input-file.conf` file from active workspace folder.

      For some OpenStack versions(kilo, juno, liberty) Tempest provides predefined deployer files.
 Those files can be downloaded from the git repo and passed to the Tempest tester::